micanto-music/docker/README.md

 That's all!
 Happy listening to your music

 This image is for using behind a reverse proxy.
-You can change the posts in docker-compose.yaml to 443 if you want to use it directly with ssl.
+You can change the ports in docker-compose.yaml to 443 if you want to use it directly with ssl.
 But then you have to add the certificates by yourself.